Cauchy stress tensor: Euler–Cauchy stress principle – stress vector

-The Euler–Cauchy stress principle states that upon any surface (real or imaginary) that divides the body, the action of one part of the body on the other is equivalent (equipollent) to the system of distributed forces and couples on the surface dividing the body, and it is represented by a field $\mathbf{T}^{(\mathbf{n})}$, called the traction vector, defined on the surface $S$ and assumed to depend continuously on the surface's unit vector $\mathbf n$.
+The Euler–Cauchy stress principle states that upon any surface that divides the body, the action of one part of the body on the other is equivalent (equipollent) to the system of distributed forces and couples on the surface dividing the body, and it is represented by a field $\mathbf{T}^{(\mathbf{n})}$, called the traction vector, defined on the surface $S$ and assumed to depend continuously on the surface's normal unit vector $\mathbf n$.

-To formulate the Euler–Cauchy stress principle, consider an imaginary surface $S$ passing through an internal material point $P$ dividing the continuous body into two segments, as seen in Figure 2.1a or 2.1b (one may use either the cutting plane diagram or the diagram with the arbitrary volume inside the continuum enclosed by the surface $S$).
+To formulate the Euler–Cauchy stress principle, consider a surface $S$ passing through an internal material point $P$ dividing the continuous body into two segments, as seen in Figure 2.1a or 2.1b (one may use either the cutting plane diagram or the diagram with the arbitrary volume inside the continuum enclosed by the surface $S$).

 Following the classical dynamics of Newton and Euler, the motion of a material body is produced by the action of externally applied forces which are assumed to be of two kinds: surface forces $\mathbf F$ and body forces $\mathbf b$.
 Thus, the total force $\mathcal F$ applied to a body or to a portion of the body can be expressed as:

 Only surface forces will be discussed in this article as they are relevant to the Cauchy stress tensor.